zodnrk/handout/handout.md

 ```

  - `src` - all source code
- - `src/main/java` - entrypoint for the applications source
+ - `src/main/java` - entry point for the applications source
- - `src/main/ressources` - other files that are needed at runtime
+ - `src/main/resources` - other files that are needed at runtime
  - `src/test` - anything related to automated tests
  - `src/test/java` - the test sources (p.ex.
 JUnit classes)